Websites that work on your mobile

-There has also been a very significant change to Google, who have announced that on the 21st April 2015 an update was made to their algorithm that makes mobile friendliness a factor in search results.
+In 2015 Google also made a very significant change, with an update to their algorithm that makes mobile friendliness a factor in search results.
 This means if you're not mobile friendly you're less likely to be found on Google results.

-There's a brilliant webpage here - Mobile Marketing Statistics 2015 - that tells you everything you ever wanted to know - and more - about mobile web trends and why you should care.
+The regularly updated Mobile Marketing Statistics Compilation tells you everything you ever wanted to know - and more - about mobile web trends and why you should care.
 Check it out.
-Google is also your friend, with Our Mobile Planet where you can select your own parameters related to mobile usage in New Zealand and worldwide, and create your own graphs and comparisons.

 The web industry's response has been to develop a technique for building websites called responsive web design.
 This technique allows us to structure your website so that the content looks great and is optimised and easy to read on any device your visitors happen to be using - from the smallest smartphone to the widest desktop screen - and everything in between.